 There cannot be exhaustive trust between equal agencies in consortium chain, where e-certificate will be needed for nodes to authenticate each other's identity.

-Certificate is the identity documentation for each agency.
-And the generation of certificate depends on its own public & private key pair.
-Private key represents its identity information that is private and strictly confidential.
-In the process of activation and operation, node signs on the data packet with private key in order to fulfil identity authentication.
-Provided that an agency's private key is revealed, anyone else can pretend as the owner and get authorized without affirmation of this agency.
+The certificate is the identity documentation for each agency.
+And the generation of the certificate depends on its public & private key pair.
+The private key represents its identity information that is private and strictly confidential.

+In the process of activation and operation, node signs on the data packet with the private key to fulfilling identity authentication.
+Provided that an agency's private key is revealed, anyone else can pretend as the owner and get authorized without the affirmation of this agency.